 (Forward your completed Volunteer Application Form so that we can hold your place)

-DocTours works with a number of hospitals in the Valley that serve the villages and surrounding hill country in the district.
-Week long student medical rotations are offered in general surgery, urology, orthopaedics, internal medicine, paediatrics, and Ob-Gyn.
-You may request specific rotations among those available but our aim is to have only one student on each rotation at a time.
+DocTours works with a number of hospitals in the Kathmandu Valley that serve the villages and surrounding hill country in the district.
+Week long student medical rotations are offered in general surgery, orthopaedics, internal medicine, paediatrics, and Ob-Gyn.
+You may request specific rotations among those available.
+You may also have the opportunity to participate in health camps in remote communities, teach health and hygiene to local school children and get involved in local community activities.

 For surgery rotations, you may prefer to bring your own scrubs, cap, slippers and masks however there is an assortment of scrubs and slippers available in the operating change room.
-You do not need a tie or white shirt, but appearing neat, clean and professional is always appreciated.
 Please take a white coat and stethoscope.

 Friday afternoon and Saturday are free time and we have an optional weekend safari to the Chitwan National Park (or a trek or visit to Pokhara if you prefer).